-*If you are applying through the School of Graduate Studies online application, please ensure that any of the following documents NOT included in your online application are sent to the program administrator via mail or email: statement of interest (clearly indicating Asia-Pacific research interests), curriculum vitae.
-This is especially important for applicants to the Department of Economics.
+*If you are applying through the School of Graduate Studies online application, please ensure that any of the following documents NOT included in your online application are sent to the program administrator via mail or email: statement of interest (clearly indicating Contemporary East or Southeast Asia research interests), curriculum vitae.

 Please send the supplementary application package to: